 - Get involved with the FUSE that will be taking place about once each week;

 - Build advanced electric circuits, possibly even your own computer;

-- Use Arduinos to develop your own sensors and measuring devices...club run largely by students, and part of a NSF research project with Northwestern as we try to develop curriculum with this!
+- Use Arduinos to develop your own sensors and measuring devices...club run largely by students, and inspired by a NU grant project we are involved with!

 - Try to learn a computer programming language, such as Python.
 Take advantage of having NU grad students coming into our classes!

 For the Competitors and Collaborators:

 - Many of you will be invited to be on TSA TEAMS (formerly JETS) teams;

 - Participate in the COMAP High School Math Modeling Contest (HiMCM, better known as the 36-hour problem); teams that are rated Meritorious or higher will be invited to try the International Math Modeling Competition, and potentially represent the U.S.;

 - MathWorks Math Modeling Challenge (i.e. the 14-hour problem, with scholarship money).
 Note only two teams per school can participate, and teams can have up to 5 students;